mrpejker/cardano-e2e-example/tutorial/preliminaries/setup_and_run.rst

 We will use a public instance of Blockfrost, so we must get a token key from its `website <https://blockfrost.dev/docs/overview/getting-started>`_.
-Once we have this token, inside the ``backend`` folder we need to create a file, say ``blockfrost-token``, and put the token there.
+Once we have this token, inside the ``backend`` folder we have the ``config`` folder where we can find the ``blockfrost-token-preprod`` file, we will put the token there.
 In this particular example, the token corresponds to the preprod testnet:

 .. code-block:: bash

-   $> cat blockfrost-token
+   $> cat config/blockfrost-token-preprod
    preprod8kzHTV4w3E4WgpIZ9tpqY0YvuPwCAuht

 This file will help us complete the configuration of the PAB.